hpe-storage/hpe-3par-cinder-rhosp13/README.md

-## HPE 3PAR Cinder volume custom container for RHOSP13
+## HPE 3PAR and Primera Cinder volume custom container for RHOSP13
-Manual building of a container for HPE 3PAR cinder volume for RHOSP13
+Manual building of a container for HPE 3PAR and Primera cinder volume for RHOSP13

 1. Create Dockerfile